 On Saturday, Victoria Azarenka thrashed Maria Sharapova to claim her first grand slam title and the No. 1 ranking.
 It was a result that suggested this year’s WTA season will be just as much as a free-for-all as 2011 was.

 On Sunday, however, Novak Djokovic won his third successive major title as he overcame Rafael Nadal in one of the most amazing finals in tennis history.
 We can debate until the cows come home about whether it was indeed the greatest, but it was definitely the longest.

 And what are the odds against the world No. 1 becoming the first man to hold all four grand slam titles since Rod Laver in 1969, when he goes to Nadal’s stronghold at Roland Garros in May?
-Read the rest of this entry »
+FULL POST

 It’s not long until the British Olympic swimming trials in March, and it’s really exciting because it’s the first time I’m going to see the new pool in London.
 Days are ticking by and it’s getting really close.

 I’m really excited by the prospect of actually competing at the Olympic pool for the first instance in the trials, and then hopefully I can convert my times into a place on the team and compete there again in the summer.
 I went to Sydney in 2000 and Athens in 2004, and I want to be involved again.

 Having the Olympics in London will be amazing.
 I went to the Commonwealth Games in Manchester in 2002 and that was a fantastic experience.
 It makes it even more exciting because your family and friends can be more part of the whole concept of what you’re going for.
 FULL POST